State Secretary for the Environment, Nature Conservation and Nuclear Safety, Germany

 View full bio

-University of Surrey, UK
+Department of Chemistry, University of York, UK

 View full bio